Dolomiti Superski: Ski slopes and circuits

 The Sella Ronda and Gardena Ronda and other major ski circuits are located within the resort.
 Several ski courses, such as the Saslong and Gran Risa, regularly host World Cup events.

+Notable Ski Slopes in the Dolomites

+The Dolomites offer a wide variety of ski slopes, many of which are well-known for hosting international competitions or for their technical and scenic features.